Cross-tenant inbound and outbound restrictions

 Warning

-There is a known issue with Azure DevOps connector that results in tenant isolation policy to not be enforced for connections established using this connector.
-If an insider attack vector is a concern, it is recommended to limit using the connector or its actions using data policies.
+There's a known issue with Azure DevOps connector that results in tenant isolation policy to not be enforced for connections established using this connector.
+If an insider attack vector is a concern, we recommend you limit using the connector or its actions using data policies.

 The default configuration in Power Platform with tenant isolation Off is to allow cross-tenant connections to be established seamlessly, if the user from tenant A establishing the connection to tenant B presents appropriate Microsoft Entra credentials.
 If admins want to allow only a select set of tenants to establish connections to or from their tenant, they can turn tenant isolation On.